AstreaTSS/PYTHIAWebsite/docs/server_setup.md

 #### Editing and Removing Truth Bullets

-Editing a Truth Bullet is as simple as using `/edit-bullet` and specifying the channel and name of the Truth Bullet you wish to edit.
+Editing a Truth Bullet is as simple as using `/edit-bullet` and specifying the channel and trigger of the Truth Bullet you wish to edit.
 A little pop-up will appear:

 <figure markdown>
   ![The pop-up that appears while editing Truth Bullets.](assets/edit_bullet_modal.png){ loading="lazy" }
 </figure>

-As you can see, it already has the old description in it - you'll be able to edit it from there (though you may want to temporarily move the contents to a proper text editor to edit things better).
-When you press submit, the Truth Bullet will be edited with the new description.
+As you can see, it already has the old trugger and description in it - you'll be able to edit them from there (though you may want to temporarily move the contents  to a proper text editor to edit things better).
+When you press submit, the Truth Bullet will be edited with the new trigger and description.

-To remove a Truth Bullet, it's as simple as using `/remove-bullet` with the channel and name of the Truth Bullet you want to delete:
+To remove a Truth Bullet, it's as simple as using `/remove-bullet` with the channel and trigger of the Truth Bullet you want to delete:

 <figure markdown>
   ![An example of removing a Truth Bullet.](assets/remove_bullet.png){ loading="lazy" }